gini/gini-vision-lib-ios/Documentation/source/Import PDFs and images guide.md

 =============================

-If you want to add _File import_ feature on your app, first you need to specify the supported types (`fileImportSupportedTypes `) on the `GiniConfiguration` instance.
+If you want to add the _File import_ feature on your app, first you need to specify the supported types (`fileImportSupportedTypes `) on the `GiniConfiguration` instance.

 ```swift
 let giniConfiguration = GiniConfiguration()
 giniConfiguration.fileImportSupportedTypes = .pdf_and_images
 ```

-These are the file import supported type cases:
+These are the cases for file import supported file types:

 * `pdf`
 * `pdf_and_images`
-* `none` (In case you want to disable _File import funcionality_, being the _default_ value).
+* `none` (In case you want to disable _File import_ funcionality, including UI related.
+This is the _default_ value).

-Also if you want to add some custom validations for the imported `GiniVisionDocument`, you can specify them on the `GiniConfiguration` closure, `customDocumentValidations`.
+Also if you want to add some custom validations for the imported `GiniVisionDocument`, you can specify them in the `GiniConfiguration` closure, `customDocumentValidations`.
 Here is an example:

 ```swift
 giniConfiguration.customDocumentValidations = { document in